-Beware of Phishing Tests
+Phishing Tests Graphic

-Phishing Tests GraphicWith the evolution of technology advances for the greater good come the evolution of the modern-day hacker.
-Whether it be through your personal cell phone, your company’s website or your work email, hackers are finding new ways to fool victims each day.
+With the evolution of technology advances for the greater good comes the evolution of the modern-day hacker.
+Whether it be through your cell phone, your company’s website, or your work email, hackers are finding new ways to fool victims each day.
+Beware of phishing tests that aim to exploit vulnerabilities.

-Phishing (scams or attacks) are defined as ‘the fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.’
+Phishing (scams or attacks) are defined as ‘the fraudulent practice of sending emails purporting to be from reputable companies to induce individuals to reveal personal information, such as passwords and credit card numbers.’

 Here’s a look at the top email subject lines of phishing tests that are opened by employees: